pavethira21/projects/README.md

+# example repo
-# this is new repository hello!
+this is a sample repo
 this is a markdown file